 The Common App allows students to integrate with a school’s guidance office using Naviance or eDocs.
 At the present time, the Coalition App does not provide this option, other than the virtual locker, which students can share with the school counselor.

 The Coalition’s goal is to turn the process over to students early in high school.
-However, the Common App has enhancements for the 2016-2017 year, such as new language around gender identity, greater flexibility in college searches and automatically saving work every 90 seconds.
+However, the Common App has enhancements for the 2019-2020 year, including integration service, transfer app enhancements, and greater flexibility in the activities section.